Kinetic Turbulence in Collisionless High-Beta Plasmas: Numerical experiments

 An example of this process is shown in Figure~\ref{fig:track}.
 The black lines in panels (a)--(d) show the trajectory of a particle from the $\beta_{\rm i0} = 16$ simulation (see~\S\ref{sec:parameters}) in the planes perpendicular and parallel to the guide field, plotted over a snapshot of fluctuations in magnetic-field strength (a,b) and in pressure anisotropy (c,d).
 The fluctuations themselves evolve over time, while panels (a)--(d) only show them at a fixed moment; this should not present a problem of interpretation given that, at high plasma $\beta$, the fluctuations evolve much more slowly than the particles stream across them ($k_\parallel v_{\rm A} \ll k_\parallel v_{\rm th}$).
 This particular particle has been chosen because it moves through a region with firehose-unstable pressure anisotropy, and the magnetic-field slices exhibit clear firehose fluctuations.
 These fluctuations cause the particle's magnetic moment to break by pitch-angle scattering (panel~e), during which the total energy of the particle is almost constant (panel~f).

 One way of measuring collisionality from particle trajectories is to look at the particles' magnetic moments as functions of time, and compute a histogram of times $\tau_{\rm coll}$ needed for the magnetic moment of each tracked particle to change by one factor of e.
 In Figure~\ref{fig:collisionality}(a,c), we show such a histogram, computed using the trajectories of ${>}{10^4}$ tracked particles from our $\beta_{\rm i0} = 16$ and $\beta_{\rm i0} = 4$ simulations.
 Solid lines in this figure show the distribution functions of $\tau_{\rm coll}$, but evaluated during the simulation time using all available particles (${>}{10^{11}}$ particles in total)~\footnote{Unfortunately, the $\beta_{\rm i0}=16$ simulation with double-mode driving did not have tracked particles, and the $\beta_{\rm i0}=16$ simulation with single-mode driving did not have the collisionality diagnostic.
 Therefore, in this Figure, we combine diagnostics from these two different simulations.
 The simulations have similar distributions of $\tau_{\rm coll}$.}.
 These solid lines are then used to evaluate $\langle \tau_{\rm coll} \rangle$ at different times during the simulations.
-The effective collisionality is then obtained as $\nu_{\rm eff} = 1/\langle \tau_{\rm coll} \rangle$ \footnote{Given that the distribution of $\tau_{\rm coll}$ is non-Poisson, $\langle1/\tau_{\rm coll} \rangle$ is different from $1/\langle \tau_{\rm coll} \rangle$.
-We use the latter as a definition of the effective collisionality.}.
+The effective collisionality is then obtained as $\nu_{\rm eff} = 1/\langle \tau_{\rm coll} \rangle$.
+We use $1/\langle \tau_{\rm coll} \rangle$ as a definition of the effective collisionality because it is the maximum likelihood estimator for an exponential distribution (which is our hypothesis for collision events).
 Panels (b) and (d) in Figure~\ref{fig:collisionality} compare the effective collisionalities computed in this manner with those computed from the ratio of rate of strain and pressure anisotropy at large scales $L \gtrsim \ell_{\nu,{\rm eff}}$ (\S\ref{sec:collisionality_1}).

 In the beginning of each simulation, the collisionality is smaller than the Braginskii estimate, which is to be expected because the simulation is not yet in quasi-steady state.
 After the micro-instabilities are triggered (vertical dashed and dot-dashed lines in Figure~\ref{fig:collisionality}b), the collisionality grows rapidly, and its value in quasi-steady state is consistent with the Braginskii estimate.
 The values of collisionality are also consistent with our expectations from~\S\ref{sec:theory}.
 Namely, for $\beta_{\rm i0} = 16$,